A bucket list can be a tricky beast.

 3. Fiji

 "Open for happiness" declares Tourism Fiji's official website.
-Fiji is a warm gathering of over 330 South Pacific islands is brimming with island fun and relaxation in all its forms.
+Fiji is a warm gathering of over 330 South Pacific islands is brimming with island fun and relaxation in all its forms of holiday destinations.
 For an authentic experience, take a guided tour of a local village where you'll be required to offer a gift in a sevusevu (gift giving ceremony) that formally welcomes you into the community.
 The head of the village will then invite you to a kava drinking ceremony.
 It's impolite not to accept, and if you're a little shy about experiencing the mesmerising effects of ground kava root, ask for "low tide" and you'll be offered a smaller serving.

 2. Bali

 The beaches and bustle of Bali are again luring Aussies in by the plane load.
 But amid the party atmosphere of this Indonesian island, it's easy to forget that Bali has a deeply religious culture.
 A few tips of local etiquette include not displaying too much skin away from the beach, taking care not to step on offerings of flowers in the street, and not touching people's heads.
+If you're looking for an unforgettable experience away from the hustle and bustle of the island's hotspots, yoga retreats or surf camps can be booked around the island for a step away from the ordinary.

 1. Hawaii